 Keep the First Dance Sweet and Simple

-You would think that two professional dancers from a hit television show like Dancing With the Stars would dazzle guests with a big and splashy number for their first dance.
-Not the case!
+Although the Dancing with the Stars couple both have ample moves on the dance floor, they decided to leave the splashy dance numbers and dazzling choreography for television audiences to enjoy.
 Choosing intimacy over excess, the pair instead enjoyed a simple but connected moment together on the dance floor, radiating their love to all the guests around them.

 “We had talked about what our first dance song should be, but nothing was clicking for us,” remembers Jenna.
 “We decided not to force anything and let it come to us organically.”

-Val loves music especially jazz music, and when the couple enjoys time at home, it’s something that’s always playing.
-“I will never forget this one night we were at home and Val said, ‘Alexa, play Louis Armstrong,’” says Jenna.
+Val loves music, especially jazz music, and when the couple is spending time at home, there’s always a soundtrack.
+“I will never forget this one night we were at home and Val said, ‘Alexa, play Louis Armstrong,’” recalls Jenna.
 “The first song that played was ‘Le Vie En Rose.’
 We looked at each other and there was an instant understanding of what this song was going to be for us.
 Val grabbed my hand and started slow dancing with me in our kitchen.
 This is one of my favorite memories leading up to our wedding.”